Last Updated on

 Price ~ $11,400 to $15,000

-- The Summit AT Direct to Garment Printer incorporates one-pass(inline) printing method for blazing-fast printing process instead of the traditional two-pass that takes double the time the previous one.
+- The Summit AT Direct to Garment Printer incorporates a one-pass(inline) printing method for the blazing-fast printing process instead of the traditional two-pass that takes double the time the previous one.
 It can print 11×11 inch full-color design with white ink (for dark shirts) prints in 1 minute 34 seconds.

 - The advanced printhead technology dispenses variable sized ink

 droplets.
 It gives you the highest resolution to speed ratio as compared to other printers that deliver ink droplets of 4 – 8 picoliters in size.